Dale Earnhardt Defense

 Bail Set at $500,000; “A Danger to the Community”

-While prosecutors originally requested a $200,000 bail with conditions such as alcohol monitoring and a driving ban, Judge Zimmerman went a step further.
-She set Asseff’s bail at $500,000 and explicitly forbade him from driving, stating that he was a clear danger to the community.
+Prosecutors asked for a $200,000 bail with restrictions.
+They also requested alcohol monitoring and a driving ban.
+Judge Zimmerman rejected that request.
+She set bail at $500,000 and banned him from driving.
+She clearly stated that he posed a danger to the community.
+Many people supported this decision.
+The unusual nature of the case also drew strong media attention.

 Dale Earnhardt Sr.: Remembering a NASCAR Legend